Ameer-Alaswad/E-commerce/README.md

-## E-commerce Website
+# E-commerce Website

 This is a full-stack e-commerce website that allows users to browse products, add them to their shopping cart, checkout, and view their order history and details.
-This project was built using Node.js and Express for the backend, React and TypeScript for the frontend, and Material UI for styling.
-# goodcarbon search app

-Search for Nature-based solutions projects to help restore nature across the forest.

 ## Installation

-`To get the project up and running, and view components in the browser, complete the following steps:`
+To run the application locally, follow these steps:

+1. Clone the repository to your local machine.
+2. In the root folder, run `npm install` to install the backend dependencies.
+3. `cd` into the backend folder and run `npm install` to install the backend dependencies.
+4. Run `npm run dev` to start the backend server.
+5. `cd` into the frontend folder and run `npm install` to install the frontend dependencies.
+6. Run `npm start` to start the frontend server.
+7. Visit http://localhost:3000 in your browser to view the application.

 1- Clone this repo